what is a patient centered medical home model (PCMH model)?

 The direct connection between a patient and their physician allows for easy access to healthcare whenever needed.
 This minimizes the time a patient must wait in order to receive necessary treatment.

-2. Coordinated Care
+2. Coordinated Clinical Care Teams

 This model promotes coordinated care across all elements in the healthcare system.
 This coordination is especially important when a patient is transitioning from a hospital to a recovery center or discharged and allowed to go home to recuperate.